 “Intensely perfumed with bright glossy mid green foliage, this medium sized shrub looks magnificent planted en-masse, in the middle of a herbaceous border or grown simply in a tub as a specimen plant to enhance a patio or paved area.”

-The rose is priced at £20 each with proceeds going to support Papworth Trust’s work with disabled people and their families across the East of England.
+The rose is priced at £17.45 each with all proceeds going to support Papworth Trust’s work with disabled people and their families across Cambridgeshire.

-To find out more or to order a rose, please email email@example.com.
+To find out more or to order a rose, please contact Scotsdales on 01223 842777 or email email@example.com.